JFaustoGC/pedestrian-detector/readme.md

 ### 4.1 Number of HOG bins (`nbins`)

 - Increasing `nbins` from 6 to 9 or 12 generally improves accuracy, precision, and F1 score, especially in bootstrapped runs.
-- For example, bootstrapped runs with `nbins=9` or `12` outperform `nbins=6` consistently.

 ### 4.2 Block Size

 - Larger block size `[24 x 24]` tends to slightly improve accuracy and precision over `[16 x 16]`.
-- This effect is more pronounced in bootstrapped runs.

 ### 4.3 Block Stride

 - Smaller stride `[8 x 8]` generally yields better performance than larger stride `[16 x 16]`, especially in accuracy and F1 score.
-- The denser feature extraction with smaller stride seems to help.

 ---